SportsReiter12/Data-Science/NFL Capstone Project/README.md

    - Passing Yards (for either team) is **not** statistically significant.
    - The relationship between Road and Home INTs Given Up is statistically significant

- To see all of the tests I ran, the code is [here] (https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Inferential%20Statistics/NFL%20Capstone%20EDA%20-%20Inferential%20Statistics.ipynb) and the Inferential Statistical Analysis is [here] (https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Inferential%20Statistics/NFL%20Capstone%20Inferential%20Statistical%20Analysis.pdf).
+ To see all of the tests I ran, the code is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Inferential%20Statistics/NFL%20Capstone%20EDA%20-%20Inferential%20Statistics.ipynb) and the Inferential Statistical Analysis is [here](https://github.com/SportsReiter12/Data-Science/blob/master/NFL%20Capstone%20Project/Inferential%20Statistics/NFL%20Capstone%20Inferential%20Statistical%20Analysis.pdf).

  ## Machine Learning